BackendStack21/http-cache-middleware/README.md

   return next()
 })
 ```
-> In this example we also distinguish cache entries by `user.id`, very common case!
+> In this example we also distinguish cache entries by `user.id`, very important for authorization reasons.

 ### Disable cache for custom endpoints
 You can also disable cache checks for certain requests programmatically: